ibm-cloud-docs/schematics/getting-started.md

    3. Optional: Enter a description for your workspace.
    4. Enter the link to your public GitHub repository.
 The link must point to the `master` branch in GitHub.
 You cannot link to other branches during the beta.

-   5. Enter the values for your variables.
-When you enter the GitHub repository URL that hosts your Terraform configuration files, {{site.data.keyword.cloud_notm}} Schematics automatically parses through your files to find variable declarations.
+   5. Click **Retrieve input variables**. {{site.data.keyword.cloud_notm}} Schematics parses through your files to find variable declarations.
+   6. Enter values for the input variables that were found.
 4. Click **Create** to create your workspace.
 When you create the workspace, all Terraform configuration files are loaded into {{site.data.keyword.cloud_notm}} Schematics, but your resources are not yet deployed to {{site.data.keyword.cloud_notm}}.